 Fav4.org is a close second

-I have to admit, if there’s a site close to replacing Google as my home page it’s fav4.
+I have to admit, if there’s a site close to replacing Google as my home page it’s [NO LONGER WORKS] fav4.
 This site features nothing but four icons that link directly to prominent web sites around the net.
 Best of all, pressing the numbers one through four on your keyboard loads a site accordingly.

 This site meets all my qualifiations: it’s clean, loads quickly and serves as a launching point to my browsing without feeding me useless information.

 Unfortunately, I can’t find four sites amongst the options listed that I want quick access to.
 I’ll be keeping an eye on this one, though.

 I’ve yet to find a home page better than Google.
 It’s clean, it links to service I use constantly and–last but not least–allows me to launch a search as soon as my browser opens.

 What about you guys?
 Do you have a favorite home page?
 What is it?
 Help me replace Google by informing me in the comments below!